 Purpose: The purpose of this policy is to provide information to all persons working with children within Montgomery County Public Schools on how violent and aggressive student behaviors will be addressed - both in terms of response to emergency situations and with regard to planning for individual students to reduce the likelihood of future emergency situations.
 This document will provide definitions of restraint and seclusion as restrictive procedures and outline emergency circumstances under which they would be used.
-Also, this policy identifies students who receive on going planning to prevent emergency situations and how students are to be referred by administrators to receive such planning services.
+Also, this policy identifies students are to be referred by administrators to receive such planning services.
 Procedures are described here for ensuring that incidents that require the use of emergency procedures are clearly documented, recorded and reported to appropriate school officials and parents.